 - 7.02(1) Professional development activities: An educator requesting license renewal must complete professional development activities equivalent to six semester hours or 90 contact hours.
 Applicants must electronically submit an affidavit attesting to the completion of applicable professional development.
 Such activities must be related to increasing the license-holder's competence in his or her existing or potential endorsement area; to increasing the license-holder's skills and competence in delivery of instruction in his or her existing or potential endorsement area; to evidence-based practices for teaching reading and literacy; or to culturally and linguistically diverse education.
-Professional development activities may be selected from one or more of the following: - 7.02(1)(a) In-service education: School districts and BOCES are approved entities for inservice education programs.
-One semester hour of credit may be granted for every 15contact hours of participation. - 7.02(1)(b) College or university credit: College or university credit may be earned from accepted institutions of higher education or accepted community, technical or junior colleges.
+Professional development activities may be selected from one or more of the following: - 7.02(1)(a) In-service education: School districts and BOCES are approved entities for inservice education programs. - 7.02(1)(b) College or university credit: College or university credit may be earned from accepted institutions of higher education or accepted community, technical or junior colleges.
 Courses must be directly related to the standards for professional development as provided in section 7.02 of these rules.
 One semester hour equates to 15 contact hours.
 Copies of official transcripts may be submitted, in addition to the online affidavit form, as evidence of completion of college/university credit.
 Though submission of official transcripts is not required, the Department may audit renewal applications to verify college or university credit. - 7.02(1)(c) Educational travel: Educational travel must be directly applicable to the endorsement area of the license-holder as documented by the license-holder and accompanied by supervisor verification.
-One semester hour of credit may be granted for every 15 contact hours of involvement.
-Travel time to and from the intended destination must not be included in the hours accumulated. - 7.02(1)(d) Involvement in school and/or district initiatives: One semester hour of credit may be granted for every 15 contact hours of participation.
-When verified by the license-holder's supervisor, activities may include, but are not limited to: - 7.02(1)(d)(i) membership participation in en school site or district accountability or improvement committee(s); - 7.02(1)(d)(ii) curriculum, standards or assessment development or implementation in the license-holder's endorsement area: - 7.02(1)(d)(iii) the implementation of standards; - 7.02(1)(d)(iv) the development or implementation of evidence-based practices for teaching reading, literacy or numeracy; and - 7.02(1)(d)(v) professional development in the area of culturally and linguistically diverse education. - 7.02(1)(e) Internships/Externships: Advanced field experiences offered as part of graduate study or other professional training and designed to acquire knowledge or enhance the skills of the educator may qualify as an internship.
+Travel time to and from the intended destination must not be included in the hours accumulated. - 7.02(1)(d) Involvement in school and/or district initiatives: When verified by the license- holder's supervisor, activities may include, but are not limited to: - 7.02(1)(d)(i) participation in school site or district accountability or improvement committee(s): - 7.02(1)(d)(ii) curriculum, standards or assessment development or implementation in the license-holder's endorsement area; - 7.02(1)(d)(iii) the implementation of standards; - 7.02(1)(d)(iv) the development or implementation of evidence-based practices for teaching reading, literacy or numeracy; and - 7.02(1)(d)(v) professional development in the area of culturally and linguistically diverse education. - 7.02(1)(e) Internships/Externships: Advanced field experiences offered as part of graduate study or other professional training and designed to acquire knowledge or enhance the skills of the educator may qualify as an internship.
 The internship must be directly related to the standards for professional development as provided in section 7.02 of these rules.

-Onesemester hour of credit may be accepted for every 15 contact hours of participation.
-Official transcripts or supervisor verification must be submitted, in addition to the online renewal summary form, as evidence of completion. - 7.02(1)(f) Ongoing professional development and training experiences: Online or in-person professional development confirmed by certificate or documentation of completion or instructor verification, attendance or presentation at professional conferences; service on
+Official transcripts or supervisor verification must be submitted, in addition to the online renewal summary form, as evidence of completion.